Subhi al-Khadra: Military career

-Fight against the British in Palestine
+Resistance to the British Mandate in Palestine

 After the French deposed Faisal's Damascus-based government following their victory in Maysalun, al-Khadra returned to Palestine.
 There, he studied law and later opened his own practice.

+British Police investigations found that al-Khadra actively led Palestinian Arabs in the 1929 Palestine riots in Safed.
+He participated, as representative of Safed, in the Emergency Relief Committee, an organization headquartered in Jerusalem that sought to provide aid to afflicted Palestinian families.
+As an attorney and a director of the Waqf (Islamic trust fund) in the Galilee, he helped establish the Young Men's Muslim Associations (YMMA) in the area.

 He wrote an article in 1930 that claimed Zionism was an "imperial British tool" and part of its divide-and-conquer method in the Arab world; he launched the slogan "The English are the origin of the malaise and at the head of every calamity".
 He strongly supported Iraqi-Syrian unity and stressed that Palestine was the southern part of Syria.
-British Police investigations found that al-Khadra actively led Palestinian Arabs in the 1929 Palestine riots in Safed.
-As an attorney and a director of the Waqf (Islamic trust fund) in the Galilee, he helped establish the Young Men's Muslim Associations (YMMA) in the area.

 Al-Khadra became one of the nine founders of the Istiqlal Party in 1932.
 He explained in an article in al-'Arab that the party's purpose was to counter factionalism and self-interest in Palestinian politics which had left the liberation movement without direction.
 He asserted the Palestinian national movement for independence from Britain deviated from its goals.
 The leading Istiqlal member in the Galilee (northern Palestine), he proposed holding annual anti-British rallies on the anniversary of the Battle of Hattin when Saladin's Muslim forces decisively defeated the Crusaders, restoring Palestine to the Islamic domain.
 The proposal was officially adopted after receiving Rashid al-Haj Ibrahim's support.

 Al-Khadra greatly assisted Arab guerrilla leader Sheikh Izz ad-Din al-Qassam with forming paramilitary units and increasing membership in his anti-Zionist movement.
 Following al-Qassam's death in Ya'bad by British forces, al-Khadra, among others, organized the 1936–39 Arab revolt in Palestine against the British Mandate.
 He was arrested and incarcerated in prison at Acre, Jerusalem and al-Manshiyya Farms for over three years until his release in mid-1940.